Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 and should be treated gently, avoiding household and professional chemicals.

-H: Heat Treatment:- Exposing a gem to rising temperatures for the purpose of changing its appearance.
+H: Heat Treatment:- Exposing a gem to rising temperatures to alter its appearance.

-This is an old process, and 95% of corundum, all tanzanite, zircon, aquamarine, and amber are often heated.
+This is an old process where 95% of corundum, all tanzanite, zircon, aquamarine, and amber are often heated.

 Heat treatments are generally stable.

-HP: Heating & Pressure:- The use of temperature and pressure combined to effect desired alteration of color,
+HP: Heating & Pressure:- The combined use of temperature and pressure to affect the desired alteration of color,

 clarity or phenomena.

-Hydro: Hydrothermal Growth:- A process in which nutrients(natural quartz seed crystals) dissolve in a water
+Hydro: Hydrothermal Growth:- A process in which nutrients(natural quartz seed crystals) dissolve in a water-based

-solution and chemicals at high temperature and pressure, and cool to form synthetic crystals. the first hydrothermal
+solution with chemicals at high temperature and pressure which then cools to form synthetic crystals. the first hydrothermal

-improve appearance and stability.
-Some dealers called stabilization as well.
+improve appearance, durability, and stability.
+Some dealers called this process "stabilization" as well.

-inclusions and disguise or eliminate them.
-Usually diamond.
+inclusions either to disguise or eliminate them.
+Usually operated on a diamond.

 O: Oiling / Resin:- The filling of surface-breaking fissures with colorless oil, wax & resin.

-R: Irradiation - Exposing a gem to electromagnetic radiation X-rays or gamma rays or subatomic particles
+R: Irradiation - Exposing a gem to electromagnetic radiation of either X-rays, gamma rays, or subatomic particles

 (neutrons or electrons) to change a gemstone’s color.
 The color centers aren’t always permanent.
 In some cases,

-SIM: Simulated:- Any gemstone has a wide variety of less expensive look-alike same materials.
+SIM: Simulated:- Any gemstone that has a wide variety of less expensive look-alike materials.
 Some of them come

-SYN: Synthetic gem:- Made in laboratories, but they have essentially the same chemical composition, crystal
+SYN: Synthetic gemstone:- Made in laboratories, but they have essentially the same chemical composition, crystal

 structure, and properties as their natural counterpart.